-We talked to Oliver Dlouhý of Kiwi.com about cheap travelling, and he had the following to say:-
+Oliver Dlouhý of Kiwi.com tells us about cheap traveling and innovation.

 Tell us about you, your career, how you founded Kiwi.com.